-Mr. Thompson begins the 2016-2017 with a return engagement at New York City Opera reprising the role of the Old Gypsy in Aleko a performance praised as “stentorian” by the (New York Times).
-Company debuts include Don Basilio in Il Barbiere di Siviglia with Opera Hong Kong; Angelotti in Tosca with Opera Tampa; with the St. Louis Symphony in the Mozart Requiem; with Tallahassee Symphony in the Verdi Requiem.
-He will also sing Colline La Boheme and as Banco in Macbeth.
+Last season (2016-2017), Mr. Thompson enjoyed a return engagement at New York City Opera reprising the role of the Old Gypsy in Aleko, a performance praised as “stentorian” by the New York Times.
+Company debuts included Don Basilio in Il Barbiere di Siviglia with Opera Hong Kong; Angelotti in Tosca with Opera Tampa and a role debut as Banquo in Macbeth.
+Other performances included with the St. Louis Symphony in the Mozart Requiem; with Tallahassee Symphony in the Verdi Requiem.

 Mr. Thompson is at home on both the opera and concert stage, appearing since 2008 as Ramfis and Il Re (Aida); Sarastro (Die Zauberflöte); Mephistophélès (Faust); Oroveso (Norma); Sparafucile (Rigoletto); Grand Inquisitor (Don Carlos); Il Commendatore (Don Giovanni); Lodovico (Otello); Colline (La Boheme); Dr. Grenvil (La Traviata) ; Ned (Treemonisha); Judge Turpin (Sweeney Todd); Hans Schwartz (Die Meistersinger); the Verdi Requiem; Mozart Requiem; Haydn's The Creation and the Lord Nelson Mass; Stravinsky’s Les Noces - in venues throughout the world: Hannover Staatsoper, Fundacion Teatro Nacional Sucre in Ecuador, Teatro Verdi Trieste, Teatro Regio Parma, Opera Kiel, the Gasteig in Munich, Wexford Opera House in Ireland, La Folle Journee, New York City Opera, Ash Lawn Music Festival, Sarasota Opera, Opera Santa Barbara, Knoxville Opera; and, in Augusta, Shreveport, the American Cathedral in Paris, Carnegie Hall, The Kennedy Center, The Pentagon and Library of Congress.